CEEMS API Server configuration skeleton

 ENVVAR_NAME: ENVVAR_VALUE

-Openstack specific clusters configuration
+OpenStack specific clusters configuration

 • api_service_endpoints: This section must provide the API endpoints for compute and identity services.